jquery/learn.jquery.com/page/using-jquery-core/manipulating-elements.md

 ```

 ```
-// Using a function to determine an attribute's new value.
+// Using a function to set an attribute's new value.
 $( "#myDiv a:first" ).attr({
 	rel: "nofollow",
 	href: function( idx, href ) {